Wursthub/fabulous-mahogany-01ad3/src/pages/portfolio/project-2.md

 *   Christoph Götz - customer development, business development

+*   Shoutout to [Valentin Aschermann](https://www.linkedin.com/in/valentin-aschermann-3a544045/) for being an awesome mentor and motivator

 ### The Result

 *   Admitted to prestigeous high-tech incubator [Inits](https://www.inits.at/en/home/).
 9 Month program including tutoring financial support and goverment grants